ASTERISC-Release/Erebor/README.md

 While Erebor does not require host-side hypervisor/OS changes, we indeed have to patch today's Linux/KVM to support *PKS virtualization* (for both **Setting-1 and Setting-2**) and *PKS for TDX guests* (for **Setting-1**).

-Please follow the instructions in [host-os/](host-os/) to set up the host kernel/hypervisor.
+Please `cd host-os` and follow the instructions in [host-os/](host-os/) to set up the host kernel/hypervisor.

 ## Useful Links